Does Bankruptcy Disqualify You from a Mortgage?

 - Government-issued ID

-- Letter of explanation describing the bankruptcy circumstances
+- A written explanation of the bankruptcy circumstances

 Frequently Asked Questions

-Can I buy a house after bankruptcy in Texas?
+How soon can I get a mortgage after Chapter 7 bankruptcy in Texas?

 Can I get a mortgage while still in Chapter 13?